Industry Validation

 "In 2026, the winners won't just ship more AI — they'll ship governed AI."

-Adam Meyers, CrowdStrike"Targeted, in-flight intervention is where the market is most underdeveloped, and where the clearest infrastructure opportunity lies."
+Adam Meyers, Head of Counter Adversary Operations, CrowdStrike — 2026 Global Threat Report"Targeted, in-flight intervention is where the market is most underdeveloped, and where the clearest infrastructure opportunity lies."

-Bessemer Venture Partners"By 2030, 50% of AI agent deployment failures will be due to insufficient runtime enforcement."
+Bessemer Venture Partners — Securing AI Agents, 2026"By 2030, 50% of AI agent deployment failures will be due to insufficient AI governance platform runtime enforcement for capabilities and multisystem interoperability."

-Palo Alto Networks spent ~$29B acquiring CyberArk (identity), Chronosphere (observability), Protect AI (policy), and Portkey (execution gateway).
-Each covering 1-3 planes, none covering all four.
+Palo Alto Networks spent ~$29B acquiring CyberArk (identity, $25B), Chronosphere (observability, $3.35B), and Protect AI (AI security, ~$700M) — plus the undisclosed-price Portkey acquisition (AI agent gateway).
+Each covers one to three planes; none covers all five.
 This is the architectural gap AI Harness defines.
+[PANW press]

 Industry Convergence